-20 Nov What is Google’s New Bert Algorithm and will it Affect YOUR SEO?
+20 Nov Will the New Bert Algorithm Affect Your SEO?

-At Media Venue, we are always watching for shifts in the digital marketing industry so we can help businesses succeed under the new changes.
-In fact, Media Venue offers a variety of SEO services, including content development for SEO, SEO consulting, and more.
+At Media Venue, we are always watching for shifts in the digital marketing industry so we can help businesses succeed.
+In fact, Media Venue offers a variety of SEO services, including content development for SEO and SEO consulting.
 One of the most recent industry changes was the introduction Google’s new algorithm, Bert.
 The Bert algorithm is not only the biggest algorithm change in almost 5 years, but it will also affect 10% of search results and (an undisclosed number of) advertisements.

-Although these are all important, especially if you’re ranking for a particular keyword, multiple sources have pointed out that most of these changes will be impacting long-tail queries.
+Although these are all important, especially if your website ranks for a keyword, multiple sources have pointed out that most of these changes will be impacting long-tail queries.
 Long-tail queries are especially relevant in the rise of voice-search with virtual assistants such as Alexa and Siri.
-An example of a long-tail query would be “budget organic flower shop near Nashville, Tennessee” rather than just “flower shop Nashville” or “organic flower shop” (both of which are short-tail queries).
-Essentially, your PageRank or snippet would primarily be affected under the new Bert algorithm if your long-tail keyword includes slang or homonyms, or if Google decides there’s a more relevant long-tail keyword.
+An example of a long-tail query would be “budget organic flower shop near Nashville, Tennessee”.
+Examples of short-tail queries include “flower shop Nashville” or “organic flower shop”.
+Essentially, your PageRank or snippet would primarily be affected under the new Bert algorithm if your long-tail keyword includes slang or homonyms or if Google decides there is a more relevant long-tail keyword.

-Any or all of these can impact your business with the roll out of the new algorithm, so it’s important to watch for how these changes may be affecting your business and begin focusing more on your business’ SEO.
-Need help?
-Just give Media Venue a call at 502-855-4786!
+Any or all of these can impact your business with the roll out of the new algorithm, so it is important to watch for how these changes may be affecting your business and begin focusing more on your business’s SEO.

-At Media Venue, we’re always watching out for any changes in search engine algorithms to make sure our approach to SEO is up to date and we are proud to offer these SEO services to clients.
-Whether you need assistance in content development, SEO consulting, SEO performance, and more, Media Venue can help you see better search engine performance in the future.
+Media Venue always watches for any changes in search engine algorithms to make sure our approach to SEO is up to date and we are proud to offer these SEO services to clients.
+Whether you need assistance in content development, SEO consulting, or SEO performance, Media Venue can help you see better search engine performance in the future.

-For more information on our SEO services or for general digital marketing inquiries, please contact David Clark at 502-855-4786 or at email@example.com to learn more on how Media Venue can help your business succeed.
+For more information on our SEO services or for general digital marketing inquiries, please contact Cassie Rogers at 502-855-4784 or at email@example.com.
+Enhance your marketing investment with Media Venue.